kirtikrajsp/Group12-IDC409/README.md

-Section 2: Fetching Faculty Profile URLs
+Section 2: IISER KOLKATA DBS WEBSITE

 	The main faculty page of IISER Kolkata’s Department of Biological Sciences is fetched using requests.get().
 		•	HTML content is parsed with BeautifulSoup.